 In August 2016, the FASB issued ASU No. 2016-15, Statement of Cash Flows (Topic 230): Classification of Certain Cash Receipts and Cash Payments (a consensus of the FASB Emerging Issues Task Force), which clarifies how certain cash receipts and cash payments are presented and classified in the statement of cash flows.
 The new standard is effective for fiscal years beginning after December 15, 2017, with early adoption permitted.
-The Company does not expect ASU 2016-15 to have a material impact to its financial statements.
+The Company adopted the standard effective October 1, 2018; the adoption of this standard did not have a material impact on the financial statements.

-In November 2016, the FASB issued ASU No. 2016-18 that requires restricted cash and cash equivalents to be included with cash and cash equivalents on the statement of cash flows.
+In November 2016, the FASB issued ASU No. 2016-18, Statement of Cash Flows (Topic 230): Restricted Cash (a consensus of the FASB Emerging Issues Task Force), that requires restricted cash and cash equivalents to be included with cash and cash equivalents on the statement of cash flows.
 The new standard is effective for fiscal years beginning after December 15, 2017, with early adoption permitted.
-The Company expects the adoption of ASU 2016-18 to have no effect on our consolidated statements of operations or its consolidated balance sheets.
-ASU 2016-18 is expected to only result in a change in presentation of restricted cash and restricted cash equivalents on the Company's consolidated statement of cash flows.
-The Company has restricted cash of \$3.8 million and \$3.6 million as of September 30, 2018 and 2017, respectively, and intends to adopt the new guidance in fiscal 2019.
+The Company adopted the standard effective October 1, 2018 and modified the presentation to include changes in restricted cash in the Company's Consolidated Statement of Cash Flows.